Is POTs a Disability? How to Qualify for Social Security Benefits

 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

-POTS, or postural orthostatic tachycardia syndrome, can qualify you for disability benefits if the disorder prevents you from working.
+POTS, or postural orthostatic tachycardia syndrome, is a type of dysautonomia that can qualify you for disability benefits if the disorder prevents you from working.
 As a disorder of the autonomic nervous system, POTS would likely qualify under Social Security Administration (SSA) criteria as a nervous system disorder, though the specifics of your condition will shape your application.
-Currently, more than 777,000 workers receive Social Security disability benefits for a disease of the nervous system, accounting for 9.90% of recipients overall.

 Is POTS a disability?